Victory (church): History

+Victory Christian Fellowship of the Philippines was started by missionaries Steve and Deborah Murrell, who came to the Philippines in 1984 together with Every Nation Churches co-founder Rice Broocks and 65 other American university students on a one-month summer mission trip.
+Since 1984, Victory has grown until it presently has churches in 60 Philippine cities.

-In 2015, Victory Metro Manila had 15 congregations, all with multiple services and locations, and many offering more than one language (English) as its medium.
-From 94 worship services every week in 2012, Victory has grown to conducting over 460 worship services by 2024, each of them led by live preaching, training Filipinos to reach their cities, the nation, and the world.
+In 2015, Victory's Metro Manila church had 15 congregations, all with multiple services and locations, and many offering more than one language (English).
+The church has multiple locations and holds 94 services every weekend, each of them led by live preaching, training Filipinos to reach their cities, the nation, and the world.
 Over 10,000 leaders conduct small weekly discipleship groups.
-Victory reported 80,000 members in Manila in 2015.
+In 2015, Victory reported 80,000 members in Manila.

-Discipleship and leadership training

-Since its inception in 1984, the church has encouraged members to compassionately engage communities, intentionally establish biblical foundations, strategically equip believers, and continually empower disciples.
-Its primary vehicle for discipleship is the Victory group, a small group of people who get together, build relationships, and study the Bible.

 Victory Worship

 Victory Worship is the contemporary worship music band of Victory.
 In 2014, Victory Worship released its first live worship album, Radical Love.
 It and its 2015 follow-up, Rise Heart, were certified Gold by the Philippine Association of the Record Industry, Inc. (PARI).
 On March 25, 2017, the group released Awit ng Bayan, its first full Filipino-language single; and on June 1, 2017, the single Safe was released to radio and on digital formats.